saltstack/salt-bootstrap/README.rst

 ----

-Below is an example for Ubuntu Oneiric:
+Below is an example for Ubuntu Oneiric(the example may not be up to date with the script):

 .. code:: bash